rwagner3/homelab/README.md

   - Plex: I bought a lifetime pass a long time back, which has kept me locked in with Plex.
 I've heard good things about other Media players, but this works for me
   - Pinchflat: Youtube channel scraper

+- Home Assistant: Just beginning to investigate using Home Assistant to create Home Automations
+  - Frigate NVR: Network Video Recorder that has AI detection and can be used to create automations around detections.

 - Odds and Ends
   - LibreChat: Centralized AI chat.
 Lets you use your API keys from all the major players in a single chat interface.
   - Hammond: Vehicle Expense tracking